Zw1d/remark-mermaidjs/README.md

 These options are passed to [`puppeteer.launch()`](https://pptr.dev/#?product=Puppeteer&show=api-puppeteerlaunchoptions).

-- **Note**: This options is required in Node.js.
+- **Note**: This option is required in Node.js.
 In the browser this option is unused.

 #### `svgo`